xapian/xapian/xapian-bindings/python/docs/index.md

 % Python bindings for Xapian

-The Python bindings for Xapian are packaged in the <code>xapian</code> module, and largely follow the C++ API, with the following differences and additions.
+The Python bindings for Xapian are packaged in the <code>xapian</code> module, and largely follow the  <a href="http://xapian.org/docs/apidoc/html/annotated">C++ API</a>, with the following differences and additions.
 Python strings and lists, etc., are converted automatically in the bindings, so generally it should just work as expected.